 Program Type Requirement Per Semester

 Social Program 2

 Educational Program 2

 Colonels Connection

-Must be included as one of the social or educational 1
+Must be included as two of the social or educational 2

 programs implemented each semester

 Weekend Programming

 Must be included as one of the social or educational 1

 programs implemented each semester

 Fall Semester Program Due By Spring Semester Program Due By

 1 Sept.
-15 1 Feb.
-9
+14 1 Feb.
+8

 2 Oct.
-13 2 Mar.
-9
+12 2 Mar.
+8

 3 Nov.
-10 3 Apr.
-6
+9 3 Apr.
+12

 4 Dec.
-8 4 May 4
+7 4 May 3

 NOTE ON STAFF COLLABORATION: Staff members are encouraged to work together on their programming.
 When working together, please collaborate and submit one (1) program proposal with the names of each staff member working on the program and the responsibilities listed for each.
 After the program, staff members involved must submit their own separate program evaluation.

-While teamwork is encouraged, staff are reminded to be conscious of trying to provide as many quality opportunities as possible for residents.
 Community Directors may limit the amount of programs RAs can work on with others, or designate a number of programs that must use collaboration.
-Program collaborations is at the discretion of the Community Director.
+Approved collaborations are at the discretion of the Community Director.